-How does fasting during the holy month of Ramadan impact your mental health in 2023?
+How does fasting during the holy month of Ramadan impact your mental health?

 Millions of Muslims fast from sunrise to sunset each day during the holy month of Ramadan as a sign of devotion and to engage in spiritual introspection.Fasting has been shown to have positive impacts on physical health, but scientists in the United Arab Emirates have recently suggested that it may also have positive consequences on Muslims’ mental health.